sivadharani-a/EventMaster/README.md

-# 🎉 Event Manager Web App
+# 🎉 Event Master Web App

 A clean and responsive web application to create, manage, and display events.
 Built with HTML, CSS.